18684092/OpenScout/README.md

 - Kinematic speed and anguar velocities can be sent across WiFI via MQTT
 - See if motor brackets need sprung washer to fix them better
 - Test why motors are activated at random intervals
 - Consider adding a step down DC to DC converter so that 12v battery is converted to 9v for Arduino.
-This may protect Arduino from over voltage.
+This may protect Arduino from over voltage, especially if battery is on charge and and OpenScout isn't turned off.

 ## Action Taken